micans/pick/README.md

 Accordingly, there is almost nothing to learn.
 In order to work efficiently as a command line tool, the `pick` computation language **does away with whitespace entirely** and uses punctuation to distinguish the three types.
+The stack language eases typing command lines left-to-right without the need for backtracking and editing.

 Full documentation is in the [Pick User Manual](doc/PICK-USER-MANUAL.md)